THE FIRST CREW (2016)

 To start the third year of operations, the corps participated in the Grand Sea Cadet Centennial Parade in Toronto where over ten sea cadet units, and hundreds of Sea Cadets, put on a celebration of the past 100 years.
 The Reviewing Officer for the parade was Ontario’s Lieutenant-Governor.

 In January 2019, the corps once again weighed anchor and moved to permanent facilities at Royal Canadian Legion – Branch 418.
+The move gave the corps a stable home and strong growth between the Legion and the Corps.

 HISTORY OF COMMANDING OFFICER AND COXSWAIN